[Better Sex Products Review] For Play Couples’ Chocolate

 So what do you need to know in order to protect your own and others’ sexual health?
 If you’ve been reading my work for some time, you know what I’m going to say.

 Go for an STI test regularly (between every 3 months and every year depending on how many partners you have.)
 Know your status.
 Talk openly about sexual health with each of your partners.
 Make agreements on what barriers you will and won’t use for each activity, including when using toys.
-Approach shared toy use like any other sexual activity.
+Approach shared toy use like any other sexual activity with an STI/STD risk.
 Negotiate it, do not assume it is 100% risk-free, and default to caution if you have any worries.

 You can further reduce your risk by understanding how to fully sterilise your sex toys and choosing only non-porous materials (such as silicone, stainless steel, glass, and ABS plastic).
 Use barriers on shared toys if they are porous or if you have not negotiated that level of fluid exchange with the relevant partner(s.)